 Written by Olivia Cohen

-If your loved one needs help performing daily tasks to maintain their passions and comfort, consider bringing a qualified care provider into your home.
+If you are or know of a veteran who could find it easier to live comfortably in their own home through any of these services, contact American In-Home Care to speak with an agent who is knowledge about the Aid and Attendance Program.
+An agent can help you determine if you qualify for the benefit, work with Veteran-Care to assist you throughout the entire application process, and refer a qualified home care agent best suited to your needs.
 American In-Home Care always refers qualified, screened, care providers that are compassionate and ready to help.
 Contact us at 1-844-505-0004 to schedule your free in-home consultation to discuss which care options are right for you and your family.